nziegler87/OOD-Final-Project/README.md

  - Command bucket:
     - We created an ICommand interface, an AbstractCommand class and three concrete classes: move, scale, and change color.
-    - To reduce duplicate code, we put getters in the Abstract class which would allow us to do pull information and do granular comparisons between command types.
+    - To reduce duplicate code, we placed getters in the Abstract class which enables us to pull information and perform granular comparisons between command types.
     - Additionally, each command has three functions: execute(), toString() and equals().
-These functions allow us to modify the code specific to the ICommand class, without affecting the Abstract class or other concrete classes.
+These functions allow us to modify the code specific to the ICommand class.
-    - Similar to the Shape classes, we decided to do it this way so that we can simply add any additional commands as needed by extending the Abstract class and modifying the three independent methods.
+    - Similar to the Shape classes, we decided to do it this way so that we can simply add any additional commands as needed by extending the Abstract class and modifying the independent methods.

  - Coordinate bucket:
     - We created a IPoint2D interface and Point2D class to store location information as x, y